-If you are looking for a first-class dry rot treatment in any of these areas, then contact Alliance Timber today on 01764 663107
+If you are looking for a first-class dry rot treatment in any of these areas, then contact us today at 01764 663107.

 What is Dry Rot?